bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 PM CT, April 02</p>
+<p class="updated_time"> Latest data: 09:43 PM CT, April 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 72°, which is 22° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 64°
+- 65°
-- Windy
+- Breezy and Partly Cloudy
-- 90% humidity
+- 87% humidity
-- 20 mph wind
+- 19 mph wind
-- 0% cloud cover
+- 40% cloud cover
 - 37 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 0.99 inches of rain expected in the next 48 hours
+- 0.53 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>